SattyaP/SattyaP/README.md

 Hello there this is my profile

-- 😁 Hi i'Am Sattya.
+- 😁 Hi i'am Sattya.
 - 🌱 I’m currently learning javascript
 - 👯 I’m looking to collaborate on whatever
 - 📫 How to reach me: @bngstty